ecp4224/jCrush/README.md

 ##Building and Testing
-JUnit 4 is using for unit testing and maven is used for building So just run 'mvn clean install' in the project's root directory.
+JUnit 4 is used for unit testing and maven is used for building So just run 'mvn clean install' in the project's root directory to complie and test jCrush

 ##Usage and Examples
 ###File Retrieving